MultimodalImagingCenter/MIC-Learner/src/main/resources/content/en/example/yolo-cell-nuclei_semantic.md

 # Model and data

 ## Data
-The training data consists of subset of the Cellpose and Cellpose2 datasets : fluorescently labelled cytoplasm with or without an extra nuclear channel, brightfield microscopy, membrane-labelled cells.
+The training data consists of subset of the Cellpose and Cellpose2 datasets (available at https://www.cellpose.org/dataset): fluorescently labelled cytoplasm with or without an extra nuclear channel, brightfield microscopy, membrane-labelled cells.